Qiskit/qiskit-metapackage/rfcs/0000-template.md

 - Implementation and Migration path with associated concerns
 - Communication of features and changes to users

-Focus on the impact of the proposed changes and target the explanation to the target audience.
+Focus on giving an overview of impact of the proposed changes to the target audience.

 Factors to consider:
 - Performance